riteshchoudhary1/Smart-Helmet/README.md

 # Smart-Helmet
 > ## Received Honorary Mention Award in IEEE YESIST 12 Competition Held at Stanford University Thailand.

-SACHET is an IOT based cooling Helmet equipped with Safety and Protective features.
+###SACHET is an IOT based cooling Helmet equipped with Safety and Protective features.
+'objective'
+> To maintain the comfort of a rider in all weather conditions as well as safety.
+Also To emphasize people to wear helmet even for small distances.

 Features at a Glance:
 - Cooling Mechanism using Peltier module